chrismooredev/d2l-tweaks/README.md

 Tampermonkey should occasionally update the script as necessary, if enabled.

+The same steps should work with the [Greasemonkey Firefox extension](https://www.greasespot.net/).
+Automatic updates seem to work with Greasemonkey, as well.

-I recommend installing the [HTML Video Keyboard Shortcuts](https://chrome.google.com/webstore/detail/llhmaciggnibnbdokidmbilklceaobae) chrome extension.
+I recommend installing the [HTML Video Keyboard Shortcuts](https://chrome.google.com/webstore/detail/llhmaciggnibnbdokidmbilklceaobae) Chrome extension.
 Notably, this extension adds hotkeys ( `<` and `>` ) to speed-up/slow-down the video.
 There are many other hotkeys listed on the extension's store page.